johnjameswhitman/hackduke2023backend/docs/lab/02_cors_demo.md

 ## Intro

 The idea behind CORS is to guard your API against unauthorized requests from third party sites.
-For example, banks want to prevent random websites from using the bank's API to steal customer funds by issuing a request with javascript while the customer is on the malicious website but logged into their bank from a different tab.
+For example, imagine you're developing an API for a bank.
+You would want to prevent an evil website from embedding some javascript on their site that calls the bank's API using the customer's session credentials while they're logged into the bank from a different tab.

-All browsers respect a special `access-control-allow-origin` header that your API sends back in responses.
+To avoid this situation, all browsers respect a special `access-control-allow-origin` header that your API sends back in responses.
 This provides a list of _origins_ whose javascript the browser should allow to make requests to the API.
 Origins are defined as the combination of `protocol://domain:port`.

 ![CORS header](02_cors_demo/cors_header.png "cors header")